Marc-Sahakian/Football-Analytics/README.md

 **Agent & tools.** A LangChain agent (Gemini `2.5-flash`) has access to a set of tools backed by a local SQLite database: team/league lookup, head-to-head record, recent form, squad info, and the prediction model itself.
-The agent decides which tools to call and in what order based on the question — this is standard tool-use / function-calling, not RAG (no embeddings or vector search involved; the "retrieval" here is structured SQL queries).
+The agent decides which tools to call and in what order based on the question.

 **Data.** A one-time sync script pulls teams, fixtures, and player data from the [API-Football](https://www.api-football.com/) free tier into a local SQLite database, covering 5 major leagues plus the Champions League across the 2022, 2023, and 2024 seasons.
-The app queries this local database at runtime instead of hitting the live API — faster, and avoids the API's rate limits (100 requests/day, 10/minute on the free tier).
+The app queries this local database at runtime instead of hitting the live API — faster, and avoids the API's rate limits.

 **The prediction model.** A from-scratch implementation of the [Dixon-Coles (1997)](https://www.jstor.org/stable/2986283) extension to the